uab-cgds-worthey/quac/docs/sample_qc_review_system.md

     * Our QC criteria may change over time as we gain more knowledge and implement new algorithms tools.
 QC review results for older samples during such a scenario may or may not be kept up-to-date.

+!!! note "CGDS users only"

+    * AT CGDS, Sample QC review system is incorporated into "Sample Tracking Log" in Wrike.
+    See fields/columns with prefix `[QC]` in "Sample Tracking Log" section for your project.

 ## Description of fields

-Fields shown in the table below are used to capture the summarized QC results, and they all have prefix `[QC]` in wrike.
+Fields shown in the table below are used to capture the summarized QC results.

 | Field                       | Explanation                                                                       | Allowed values |
 | --------------------------- | --------------------------------------------------------------------------------- | -------------- |